marco262/my_wiki/data/waterdeep/player-s-guide.md

 Games of chance are a way to make a fortune -- and perhaps a better way to lose one.

-***Resources.*** This activity requires one tenday of effort plus a stake of at least 10 gp, to a maximum of 1,000 gp or more, as you see fit.
+***Resources.*** This activity requires one tenday of effort plus a stake of at least 10 gp, to a maximum of 1,000 gp.
+Higher stakes may be acceptable in exceptional cases.

 ***Resolution.*** The character must make a series of checks, with a DC determined at random based on the quality of the competition that the character runs into.
 Part of the risk of gambling is that one never knows who might end up sitting across the table.